 The woman claimed that she was preparing to interview the man, ___, the same man who had stopped by for a drink last night.
 The caller claimed that he had written down Miranda’s name as a reference for a job.

 At this point, Miranda knew something strange was going on.
-She hesitated then finally conceded, “He came over to my house for one hour for a drink last night.
+She hesitated then finally conceded, “He came over to my house for a drink last night, one hour.
 Kind of a date, I suppose.
 I really can’t speak to his character or his work ethic or anything.”

 The woman broke down in tears.
 “I knew he was cheating.
 He told me he would stay with me even though I lost my leg.
 He’s my fiancé and he is all I have.
 Please let me have him.”